Cluedo (British game show): Episodes

-Specials

 Critical reception

 Understanding the Global TV Format likened the show to Voce Decide, describing them both as "a hybrid, an amalgamation of a gameshow with a fictional situation and story".
 Similarly, The A to Z of Australian Radio and Television deemed the Australian version a "hybrid gameshow/whodunnit".
 One magazine said the show "promise[s] to keep us guessing till the very end".
 One magazine noted the difficulties involved in giving life to a one-dimensional character "when the only source material they have to work on comes out of a small cardboard box".
 One magazine noted the "high level of talent the show can attract", putting it down to Cluedo being a game that most households (including those of celebrities) grew up with.
 Cluedo fansite Cluedofan deemed it "an absolutely brilliant TV gameshow".

 On his stint as host, Chris Tarrant was later quoted as saying, "I absolutely hated hosting Cluedo; it's the worst thing I've ever done.
 It took forever to make the thing.
 We used to have to turn the studio audience over just to make sure they didn't get any bed sores."